johnpeterarao/orchard_assessment/README.md

-Hi Guys!
+Hi Guys Good day!
 I am John Peter, you can call me john or peter but let's go with Peter since john is way more common than peter haha!

 Here you can see comments on my work